atchariyach/Python-Inventory-Tracker/README.md

-# Python-Inventory-Tracker
-A simple desktop application for managing tools and spare parts inventory, built with Python, Tkinter, and SQLite.
 # Python Inventory Tracker

 A simple desktop application for managing tools and spare parts inventory, built with Python, Tkinter, and SQLite.
 This project is designed as a straightforward tool for small workshops, garages, or maintenance departments to keep track of their assets.